hightechu/hightechu-openspace/README.md

 **Note**

-* You are free to draw it on paper or use any computer application such as Balsamic.
+* You are free to draw it on paper or use any computer application such as Balsamic. - Used Inspiration 9 IE.
 * Please create a seperate folder for this question.
-Name the folder 'wireframe' and then upload the file inside that folder.
+Name the folder 'wireframe' and then upload the file inside that folder. - Done.